Have you ever considered visiting Northern Norway? Here are 11 reasons you might want to consider a trip to the Norwegian Arctic.

 3. Play with huskies

-Regardless of its status, the modern architecture of the Arctic Cathedral is a landmark of Tromsø.
+The modern architecture of Tromsdalen Church (aka the Arctic Cathedral) is a landmark of Tromsø.
 Visiting time (outside of scheduled services and midnight concerts) is between 3-6pm every day.
 In good weather, you can walk along the bridge from the town centre.

 5. Experience Finnmarksvidda, the coldest place in Norway